 - None.
 This is an excellent value and a good investment for your studio recording.

-Audio-Technica, a Japanese manufacturer of high-quality audio equipment, is well-respected.
+Audio-Technica, a reputable Japanese manufacturer of top-notch audio equipment, is highly regarded.
 They have created the AT2020, one of the most affordable condenser microphones currently on the market.

 The Audio-Technica AT2020 mic is an excellent mic that handles low outputs surprisingly well.
 Low output condenser microphones can result in poor tone and richness.
 The AT2020 is different.
 The mic’s low-mass diaphragm is what makes it so great in this area.

-It is ideal for one speaker, which can podcast or sing vocals in the studio.
+It is ideal for one speaker who can podcast or sing vocals in the studio.

 When recording with a condenser microphone, the preamplifier requires 48V (+/- 4V) of phantom power.